Using Your Credit Cards & Other Methods to Travel Hack Responsibly and Safely

 Unless you’re taking a road trip, airlines are an inevitable part of the travel process.
 They’re also one of the most pricey.
 Travel hack your way through the airline sector to eliminate the hefty expense of airline tickets by doing the following:

-Sign up for airline-branded credit cards or non-co-branded cards, such as the CSP/CSR/Amex cards, or book your flight tickets directly through an airline's website after signing up for a frequent flier program.
+Sign up for airline-branded credit cards or non-co-branded cards, such as the Chase Sapphire Preferred or Reserve credit card or Amex cards, or book your flight tickets directly through an airline's website after signing up for a frequent flier program.
 You stand to earn bonus miles just by registering.

 Use an airfare aggregator

 You can use popular aggregators like Google Flights or use others like Skyscanner, Kayak and Expedia.
 These less popular sites run a vast number of searches to find the absolute best deals on national and international flights — and usually offer discounts if you book a car and hotel stay at the same time.

 Most leading flight aggregators have price or fare alert tools.
 Use notifications to stay aware of price drops on your desired routes.
 Note that using a private browser is also not a proven way to save money.
 In some cases, logging into your account might actually give you access to better deals.

 Being flexible can make travel more affordable.
 Look for smaller local carriers, book your tickets ahead of time and reserve your own flights unless you have a special circumstance that requires consulting a travel agent.

 A number of hotels have co-branded credit cards or function as travel partners with existing rewards programs.
 Often, rewards points can help you score a suite or land a reservation at a moment’s notice.
 Here are three tips when using your hotel cards.

 Before you get a hotel-branded credit cards, look into its annual fees.
 You find some with low fees, but some may have higher fees that you may be comfortable paying for.
 If that is the case, determine if you might be able to offset the additional cost by using a card’s rewards and benefits.